LSP's Farmer-to-Farmer Soil Health Consultancy Service

 Jon Luhman, Goodhue, Minn.

-Jon Luhman has more than 20 years experience with management-intensive grazing of both beef and dairy cattle.
-Luhman focuses on building soil with livestock, raises beef on an all-forage diet, and grazes multi-species cover crops deep into fall/winter.
-He has raised certified organic crops since 2001.
+Jon Luhman has more than 20 years experience with management-intensive rotational grazing of both beef and dairy cattle.
+Luhman focuses on building soil with livestock, raises beef on an all-forage diet, grazes multi-species cover crops deep into fall/winter, and also raises certified organic crops.
 More information is here.

 Tom Cotter, Austin, Minn.